revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 ---

-2.Which one is used to storing and exchanging the data?
+2.Which one of these are used to storing and exchanging the data?

 <details><summary><b>Show Answer</b></summary>